-In about 500 B.C. the region was inhabited by what archeologists call the Basketmaker era.
+In about 500 B.C., the region was inhabited by what archeologists call the Basketmaker era.
 These people were more sedentary, living in stone-lined pit houses.
-As the Basketmaker period progressed, settlements moved down from the mesa and dune tops to the slopes closer to farmland.
+As the Basketmaker period progressed, settlements moved from the mesa and dune tops to the slopes closer to farmland.
 They grew corn, squash, and, eventually, beans.
 They made beautiful baskets and Adamana Brown pottery.
 Their tool kit changed and broadened.
 The bow and arrow were introduced about A.D.
 500. Petroglyphs throughout the area were created by these people, including images of humans and animals.
-By about 650 A.D., use of above ground architecture began to evolve from storage to habitation.
-It appeared to have been a stressful period, with a major drought from 850 to 900 A.D.Following the Paleo People were the natives of the Archaic Culture, who lived in the region from about 8000 to 500 B.C.
-By 4000 B.C., the climate had become similar to that of today — it was warmer and the monsoon pattern of precipitation had evolved.
-Because many of the large animals of the past were extinct, the people had to broaden their source of food, including many different species of plants and animals.
+By about 650 A.D., use of above-ground architecture began to evolve from storage to habitation.
+It appeared to have been a stressful period, with a major drought from 850 to 900 A.D.Following the Paleo, People were the natives of the Archaic Culture who lived in the region from about 8000 to 500 B.C.
+By 4000 B.C., the climate had become similar to that of today — it was warmer, and the monsoon pattern of precipitation had evolved.
+Because many of the large animals of the past were extinct, the people had to broaden their food source, including many different species of plants and animals.
 At this time, the people transitioned from a nomadic lifestyle to a sedentary agricultural society.

 In about 950 A.D., the region was inhabited by what are referred to as the Ancestral Pueblo People, or Anasazi.
 While most of this period was similar in climate to the present, there was a prolonged widespread drought from 1271 to 1296 A.D.
-Although a few people still lived in pit houses, above ground rooms were becoming prominent.
-Subterranean ceremonial rooms called kivas were introduced and sites expanded across the landscape.
+Although a few people still lived in pit houses, above-ground rooms were becoming prominent.
+Subterranean ceremonial rooms called kivas were introduced, and sites expanded across the landscape.
 Homes evolved into above-ground pueblos, some with multiple stories.
 People began to make corrugated, Black-on-Red, and polychrome pottery.
-Tools included manos and slab metates, petrified wood and obsidian points and scrapers, and pottery that was both locally made and trade items.
+Tools included manos and slab metates, petrified wood and obsidian points and scrapers, and locally made pottery.
 Artifacts link park sites to Wupatki near Flagstaff, the Hopi Mesas near Gallup, New Mexico, the Zuni, and the White Mountains sites.
 Many petroglyphs were made throughout the Little Colorado River Valley, including solar markers.

 Routes continued to be explored after the Southwest became part of U.S. territories in the mid-1800s.
 U.S. Army Lieutenant Amiel Whipple, surveying for a route along the 35th Parallel in 1853, passed down a broad sandy wash in the red badlands of the Painted Desert.
 Impressed with the deposits of petrified wood visible along the banks, Whipple named it Lithodendron (“stone tree”) Creek, the large wash that bisects the Wilderness Area of the park today.
 The Whipple Expedition was the source of the first published account of the petrified wood in what would become Petrified Forest National Park.

-In 1904 and 1905, conservationist John Muir explored the Petrified Forest and the next year, on December 8, 1906, the Petrified Forest National Monument was created by President Theodore Roosevelt.
+In 1904 and 1905, conservationist John Muir explored the Petrified Forest, and the following year, on December 8, 1906, the Petrified Forest National Monument was created by President Theodore Roosevelt.